aaronparker/aaronparker.github.io/_posts/2008-04-04-access-based-enumeration-in-windows-server.md

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/04/abeshareafter.png" border="0" alt="ABEShareAfter" width="409" height="251" />

-It&#8217;s also especially good for those common file shares that everyone has access but are full of folders they can&#8217;t access.
+It's also especially good for those common file shares that everyone has access but are full of folders they can't access.

-To use ABE in Windows Server 2003, you&#8217;ll need to download and install [the installer for Windows 2003 Service Pack 1 and above](http://www.microsoft.com/downloads/details.aspx?FamilyID=04a563d9-78d9-4342-a485-b030ac442084&DisplayLang=en).
+To use ABE in Windows Server 2003, you'll need to download and install [the installer for Windows 2003 Service Pack 1 and above](http://www.microsoft.com/downloads/details.aspx?FamilyID=04a563d9-78d9-4342-a485-b030ac442084&DisplayLang=en).
 You can then enabled access-based enumeration on each share:

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/04/accessbasedenumeration2003.png" border="0" alt="AccessBasedEnumeration2003" width="294" height="394" />